ktorio/ktor-documentation/topics/creating_http_apis.md

 ```
 {src="snippets/tutorial-http-api/src/main/kotlin/com/example/plugins/Routing.kt" lines="3-9,13-14"}

-As you might remember, the `configureRouting` function is already invoked in our `Application.module()` function in `Application.kt`.
+As you might remember, the `configureRouting` function is already [invoked](#source_code) in our `Application.module()` function in `Application.kt`.

 We've now completed the implementation for the customer-related routes in our API.
-If you would like to validate that everything works right away, you can skip ahead to the chapter about [](#manual_test).
+If you would like to validate that everything works right away, you can skip ahead to the chapter [](#manual_test).
 If you can still bear the suspense, we can move on to the implementation of order-related routes.

 ## Order routes {id="order_routes"}